Romitoskj/UniversityNotes/Distributed Systems/notes/Lesson 15 - BitTorrent.md

 - piece length (typically 256 KB)
 - version
 - length of the file
-- root hash of the Merkel Tree
+- root hash of the Merkle Tree
 - piece layers ($R_1,R_2, ..., R_n$)
 #### Tracker:
 This is a server responsible for **coordination**.
 There are multiple of them and each file refers to one of them.